crigney3/CharityStreamApp/README.md

 ***
 #### First Annual Tournament (April 12th, 2019)

-Our first tournament was hosted on April 12th of 2019, and was broadcast on the [official JustGiving Twitch channel](https://www.twitch.tv/justgiving).
+I designed and created our first tournament, which we hosted on April 12th of 2019, and was broadcast on the [official JustGiving Twitch channel](https://www.twitch.tv/justgiving).
 With 18 players entering the initial round, our competitors fought through:
 * Hunger Games
 * The Walls
 * Bed Wars